 An enjoyable way for children to practice reading common words by playing games.
 It contains 49 high frequency words that children need to learn to recognise by sight.
 The 3 different games on the app are designed to help your child quickly recognise and read the words, building reading confidence, whilst having fun at the same time.
 As well as the games, the app has a free play mode where you can scroll through the entire card set to consolidate learning.

 The app is a fun, unique, and engaging way for children to practice their letters and sounds, as they do in school.
-Playing My Phonics Flashcards will help children to learn that one sound can be represented in several ways (e.g. 'ai' as in rain, make, way, angel, break), blend sounds to read words, and develop memory and concentration skills.
+Playing My Phonics Flashcards will help children to learn that one sound can be represented in several ways, how to blend sounds to read words, and develop memory and concentration skills.

 An enjoyable way for children to practice recognising the letters and sounds of the alphabet, both aurally and in writing.
 The games are appropriate for children who know the letters of the alphabet and how they sound when spoken out loud (for example ‘a’, ‘b’, ‘k’, not ay, bee, cee etc).
 Before playing the games, you can check your child’s familiarity with the alphabet by scrolling through the “all cards” section.

-This app contains 34 rhyming pairs of words, 68 words in total.
-Children can use it to practice recognising rhyming letter patterns, both aurally and in writing.
-The words can be read by children who know the sounds of the letters of the alphabet, plus the sounds made by combinations of letters: ch, sh and ck.
-In addition to the simple three letter words like cat, there are a number of four letter words which begin or end with two consonants, like tent and twin.
+This app contains 34 rhyming pairs of words - 68 words in total.
+Children can use it to practise recognising rhyming letter patterns both aurally and in writing.
+The words can be read by children who know the sounds of the letters of the alphabet as well as blended sounds.
+In addition to the simple three letter words like cat, there are a number of four-letter words which begin or end with two consonants, like tent and twin.